-On our way home from Tennessee (see berry adventure #10) at the end of August, we visited our fifth national park, the Great Smoky Mountains.
+On our way home from Tennessee at the end of August, we visited our fifth national park, the Great Smoky Mountains.
 We’ve driven through this park on the NC/TN border many times but never stopped to explore it.
 Greg chose a place called Chimneys to have lunch, a scenic spot in Gatlinburg along the Little Pigeon River.

 Next, we stopped at Clingman’s Dome in Bryson City for a joint purpose – to get a passport stamp from the visitor center, and to climb the daunting observatory tower there.
-Both of these goals were accomplished, I’m happy to say!
-Our passport stamp was passed through a narrow open window by the cautious park staff (most visitor centers, unfortunately, are still closed).
+Our passport stamp was passed through a narrow open window by the cautious park staff (most visitor centers, unfortunately, are still closed due to COVID).
 As for the climb, we found ourselves on a tight schedule, having made reservations at our favorite restaurant which we could not afford to miss.
 Greg was determined to make it to the top of the tower, naturally.
 In his own words:

 We drove into Cherokee for a stop at the Oconaluftee Visitor Center to pick up a commemorative park pin.
-National park memorabilia is very popular!
-We’ve started collecting these square pins from each park.
+We’ve started collecting these pins from each park for our national park map.
 The Oconaluftee stop turned out to be a great idea because we found ourselves driving through a herd of elk!
 It was amazing.
 They were huge, and very comfortable around cars.
 People were stopping to take pictures of elk all over the road.

 And yes, we made it to Asheville for an incredible gluten free dinner.
 Already planning a trip back to the Smokies.
 Until next time!